 Frozen Shoulder Treatment

 Frozen shoulder treatment includes finding relief of pain.
 It also includes healing methods to avoid surgery or steroidal injections.
 Massage therapy can help loosen stiff, inflamed joints and soothe shoulder pain.
-Physical therapy under the care of a trained sports medicine doctor can restore range of motion through a careful regimen of stretches and exercises.
+Furthermore, physical therapy under the care of a trained sports medicine doctor can restore range of motion through a careful regimen of stretches and exercises.

 If you are experiencing troubling shoulder pain, contact us and make an appointment with Dr. Bob today!